BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

   };
 ```

-You will recieve just URL of media so you can use extension method *Download* on Attachment class which is provided by Infobip Adapter if you want to download content.
+You will receive just the media URL so you can use the extension method *Download* on Attachment class which is provided by the Infobip Adapter if you want to download the content.

 ```cs
   var media = attachment.Download();
 ```

 * **Delivery report -> Event Activity**
-For each message that you send out, we will send you a delivery report on Infobip endpoint as Event Activity.
+For each message that you send out, we will send you a delivery report on the Infobip endpoint as Event Activity.
 Activity name will be "DELIVERY".
 That payload will be in ChannelData property.
 More details about payload and statuses are available [here](https://dev.infobip.com/#programmable-communications/omni-failover/receive-omni-delivery-reports).
-You can use this to check is message delivered to end-user.
-You can use this to see is your message seen by user.
+You can use this to check whether the message was delivered to the end user.

 * **Seen report -> Event Activity**
-Seen report also will be forwarded to Infobip endpoint as Event Activity.
+Seen report will also be forwarded to the Infobip endpoint as Event Activity.
 Activity name will be "SEEN".
 Payload is also available in ChannelData property.
 More details about payload are available [here](https://dev.infobip.com/#programmable-communications/omni-failover/receive-omni-seen-reports).
+You can use this to see whether the message was seen by end user.

-### Outgoing Bot Framework Activity to Infobip Whatsapp message mapping
+### Outgoing Bot Framework Activity to Infobip WhatsApp message mapping
 Each Activity can have multiple attachments or entities and it is converted to WhatsApp messages.
 In one WhatsApp message we can send just one media item or location so one Activity can produce multiple WhatsApp messages.

 * **Message Activity -> WhatsApp text Message**
 If you want send text WhatsApp Message add message content to Text property of Activity.
-If you want format message, you can do that manualy accrording to this [documentation](https://www.infobip.com/docs/whatsapp/send-whatsapp-over-api#send-free-form-messages).
+If you want to format the message, you can do that manually according to this [documentation](https://www.infobip.com/docs/whatsapp/send-whatsapp-over-api#send-free-form-messages).
 Adapter will just pass that message without modification.

 ```cs
   var message = "Some text with *bold*, _italic_, ~strike through~ and ```code``` formatting";